 EAEU regulations require export certificates to accompany their cargo.
 They also require that veterinary health certificates be issued before the product is exported.
 As of November 2014, the relevant EAEU regulations allow the correction of technical errors and amendments to the name and address of the consignor/consignee, type of transport, country (countries) of transit, and the entry point, as well as the use of replacement certificates.
-For details please see FAS Moscow GAIN Report Amended CU Regulations Allow Replacement Phytosanitary Certificates.
-However, it remains to be seen if and how the new regulations will be implemented.
+For details please GAIN Report RS1389 Amended CU Regulations Allow Replacement Phytosanitary Certificates.
 Exporters wishing to obtain either a replacement or in-lieu-of certificate for purposes of correcting errors or redirecting cargo to Kazakhstan should work with their importer.